Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Holographic Gravity Background:

-Where $L$ is the AdS radius.
 In the Einstein action, $R$ is the Ricci scalar of the background \eqref{4d_bh} and $\Lambda$ is related to the cosmological constant in four dimensions.
 In our case, $\Lambda=6\kappa/L^2$ and $r$ is the radial coordinate of the black hole with the horizon radius $r_0$.
 The horizon radius is related to the temperature $T$ of the black hole as $4\pi T=r_0^2f'(r_0)=3r_0$, where prime denotes derivative w.r.t. $r$.

-Now in the action \eqref{e_action}, we have added a perturbative term $\frac{1}{2}\a'\zeta(\phi)\mathcal{R}_{GB}$, where $\a'$ is arbitrary coupling constant which is very small ($\ll 1$) real number.
-It acts as the perturbation parameter. $\zeta(\phi)$ is a dimensionless real scalar functional of the minimally coupled scalar field $\phi$ of mass $m$.
+Now in the action \eqref{e_action}, we have considered two-fold perturbation to achieve desired model.
+First we take perturbation in the background scalar $\Phi=0+\beta\times\phi(r)$ and then we consider the perturbation in the background Lagrangian with a perturbative interaction $\frac{1}{2}\lambda\zeta(\phi)\mathcal{R}_{GB}$, where $\beta$ and $\lambda$ are arbitrary coupling constants which are very small ($\ll 1$) real numbers. $\phi(r)$ is the minimally coupled scalar field of mass $m$. $\zeta(\phi)$ is a dimensionless real scalar functional .
 In this present study, we have considered $\zeta(\phi)=L^p\phi^p$, $p\in\mathbb{Z}^+$.
 In this present discussion, we will consider $L=1$.
 The term $\mathcal{R}_{GB}$ is the higher-ordered Gauss-Bonnet curvature term (in $4d$), which is coupled to the scalar $\phi(r)$ through $\zeta$.
-Gauss-Bonnet term can be written as,
+The Gauss-Bonnet term can be written as,